ADD CONDITION

 Cough Relief

-• Temporarily relieves cough due to cold or inhaled irritants.
+• Temporarily relieves cough due to:

 Pain Relief